frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/mpesa-integration.md

 To enable M-Pesa Express, you need to configure all the mandatory parameters which you have received from M-Pesa.
 If you want to use the staging environment of the integration, you can select the staging option and use the staging credentials provided by M-Pesa by creating a separate application for the same.
 <img class="screenshot" alt="Mpesa Settings" src="{{docs_base_url}}/assets/img/setup/integrations/mpesa_settings.png">

-On enabling the M-Pesa integration in ERPNext, the system will create a Payment Gateway record and an Account Head in the Chart of Accounts with the Account type as Bank as seen in the following screenshot.
+On enabling the M-Pesa integration in ERPNext, the system will create a Payment Gateway record and an Account head in the Chart of Accounts with the Account type as Bank as seen in the following screenshot.

 <img class="screenshot" alt="Mpesa COA" src="{{docs_base_url}}/assets/img/setup/integrations/mpesa_coa.png">